AdobeDocs/experience-manager-65.en/help/sites-administering/campaign.md

 |[v8](https://experienceleague.adobe.com/docs/campaign-v8.html)|Supported|Supported|
 |Web UI*|Supported|Supported|

+*The Web UI for Adobe Campaign Classic is anticipated by the end of 2023.

 The following documentation describes how to integrate AEM with Adobe Campaign Classic.

 * [Integrating with Adobe Campaign Classic](/help/sites-administering/campaignonpremise.md)